 External Energy approach

 Maximize purchase of sustainable energy.
 All our electricity used at our Kells site is air generated.
 We also use LPG gas and are currently testing Bio LPG produced from renewable sources.

 All chemicals and dyestuff used at our mill comply with the European REACH compliance legislation.
 All waste plastics and papers are separated and sent for recycling.
 Learn more about REACH

 Packing materials used contain recycled materials.

-Effluent disposal is to Local government treatment centre and is reviewed monthly to ensure tight standards are kept.
+Effluent disposal is to a local government treatment centre and is reviewed monthly to ensure tight standards are kept.